Roasted Pumpkin Seeds a classic fall family tradition for making roasted pumpkin seeds that can be served plain or seasoned in many different ways!

 - 1 teaspoon salt

 - Stir together the pumpkin seeds and butter in a bowl.
-Add the salt, worc.
-Sauce, brown sugar, garlic and hot pepper sauce; stir.
+Add the salt and stir to coat.2 cups pumpkin seeds, 2 tablespoons butter, 1 teaspoon salt

-- Spread the seeds on a single layer on the baking pan.
+- Spread the seeds on a single layer on the baking sheet.
 Bake stirring often until light brown and toasted, about 30 minutes.

 - Remove and allow to cool slightly before serving.